 If you have lots of whiteflies around, it might be more efficient for you to simply vacuum these pests up.

 You’ll need to bring a handheld vacuum out to the garden with you and empty it as soon as you are done to prevent reintroducing the pests (or bringing them into your home).

 Try Neem Oil

-If you have a more serious infestation, or these methods above don’t prove as fruitful as you had hoped, you may want to try neem oil.
+If you have a more serious infestation, or these methods above don’t prove as fruitful as you had hoped, you may want to try a horticultural oil such as neem oil.

 Neem oil is a natural insecticide that is safe for use on all kinds of vegetables, fruit plants and trees, and ornamental plants.
 It will kill whiteflies at all stages, including larvae, eggs, and adults.

 Neem oil is derived from the neem tree and is completely natural and organic.
 If you are hesitant, you can even use an OMRI-listed neem oil product.

 Get Rid Of Whiteflies On Plants With A Pesticide